 The PlayStation 4 has been out for close to seven years now, and its library of both exclusive and multi-platform games is incredibly strong.
 Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first and second-party games have consistently been among the top titles each year.
 Below are a few of the best PlayStation exclusives:

 - Marvel’s Spider-Man

 - Until Dawn

-In the Switch’s first three years, a handful of superb first-party games arrived, including:
+In the Switch’s first three years, a handful of superb exclusive games have arrived, including:

 - The Legend of Zelda: Breath of the Wild

 - Super Mario Odyssey

 - Super Mario Maker 2

 The Switch has also done very well with third-party support, with DOOM, Skyrim, and L.A.
 Noire already landing on Nintendo’s latest console.
 Nintendo is even getting support from companies that had long abandoned its consoles, including Blizzard, which launched Diablo III: Eternal Collection on the system in November 2018.
 Mortal Kombat 11 was supported at the same time as its PS4 and Xbox One releases, as well, and the fighting experience saw very few compromises.
 Even the Fallout-like The Outer Worlds made its way to Nintendo Switch, though it runs pretty poorly compared to its counterparts on other platforms.